Research

 PhD project: "Special status in the transformation?
 The TU Dresden in the 'University Reorganization East' after 1989/90"

-Methodologically, the study is based on written sources from the Dresden University Archives as well as on documents from the state archives of Saxony, some of which have only recently become accessible due to the 30-year embargo.
-In addition, printed sources and memoir literature from the university environment will be consulted and guided interviews with experts will be conducted.
+Methodologically, the study is based on written sources from the Dresden University Archives as well as on materials from the state archives of Saxony and the federal government, some of which have only recently become accessible due to the 30-year embargo period.
+In addition, printed sources and contemporary literature from the university's environment were consulted and guided interviews with experts were conducted.